mavfarm/coding-challenges/web/Embed.md

 There is a unique way of embedding things, we have the old traditional way with an iframe and the instagram/twitter way using blockquotes

 This challenge is unique, and is about re-creating a similar embed experience that Instagram provides.
-In a nutshell, you're supposed to create a javascript code that is responsible of replacing <blockquote> tags with an iframe dynamically.
+In a nutshell, you're supposed to create a javascript code that is responsible of replacing \<blockquote> tags with an iframe dynamically.

+The whole point of this is to see how creative you can get with it, we don't expect a fully working solution but that would definitely be more bonus points for you!

 ### Acceptance Criteria